PhilipPanda/SecurOS/docs/HOWTO-INSTALL.md

     2. If you are using a virtualization platform such as VirtualBox, VMware, or QEMU, insert the downloaded ISO file.

-    3. Choose the "Ubuntu 64-bit" template in your virtualization software to create a new virtual machine.
+    3. Choose the "Arch 64-bit" template in your virtualization software to create a new virtual machine.

     4. Follow the specific steps provided by your virtual machine software to complete the setup.